BSchweikart/RadioExt_MP3_Repair_Tools/README.md

 ## 📜 License Notice

+## 🛡️ License

+This tool is licensed under the **GNU General Public License v3.0**.
+You are free to use, modify, and distribute it under the terms of the GPL.

+See [`LICENSE`](LICENSE) for full details.

 This tool includes open-source binaries from the following projects:

 ### 🔹 [FFmpeg Project](https://ffmpeg.org) — `ffmpeg.exe`, `ffprobe.exe`